Copenhagen City Map

 Copenhagen is our favorite city in Scandinavia – that’s why we’ve picked the capital of Denmark to be our home base!
 With some of the world’s best restaurants within the city’s borders, Copenhagen is without a doubt the food capital of the Nordic countries, and it’s also the birthplace of the New Nordic cuisine.
 You probably won’t find a better selection of natural wine anywhere else in the world, both in dedicated shops as well as in restaurants.
 Combine that with the Danish philosophy of “hygge” and you have the perfect destination.

 In this city map, we have gathered all our favorite spots to create the best restaurant guide to Copenhagen.
 You will find coffee shops, wine and cocktail bars, bakeries, fine dining restaurants, and casual eateries.
-We have also included some hotel recommendations and attractions.
 Navigate the map easily either by scrolling through the list on the right or by clicking the points on the map.
 Places are listed in geographical order.

 Enter the world of Alchemist.
 Part restaurant, part art installation, part think piece on issues like sustainability and food waste – a dining experience like no other.
 Chef Rasmus Munk’s visionary thinking is surely paving the way for a new kind of dining experience, where food meets art and culinary issues are as much on the table as your meal.
 Most of your meal at Alchemist takes place inside “The Dome,” where the ceiling projections change throughout your dinner, transporting you to other worlds while you eat.
 During our meal we viewed sakura in Japan, the Northern Lights in a Scandinavian forest, and swam under the sea with jellyfish.
-Alchemist is definitely one of the most exciting restaurant openings of the year.
+Alchemist is definitely one of the most innovative and exciting restaurants in the world.

 La Banchina is a tiny wine bar, café, and restaurant, located in an old boathouse with a wooden pier along the harbor at Refshaleøen.
 Particularly in the summertime, this is a small paradise in Copenhagen.
 Enjoy natural wines, organic food, and simple Italian cooking by the waterside.